Skip to main content

 cordon route add

 Add a new route.
-With no flags, launches an interactive wizard that prompts for host, route name, auth type, secret source, and source-specific fields.
+With no flags, launches an interactive wizard that prompts for route match scope, auth, and secret fields.

 Non-interactive mode